CongLiu37/Notes/Codes/4/README.txt

 (1) PhyloFlash
 Taxon profiling of reads/assembly via reconstructing the SSU rRNAs, using PhyloFlash.
 Dependent on PhyloFlash.
+PhyloFlash is dependent on Perl >= 5.13.2, EMIRGE and its dependencies, BBmap, Vsearch, SPAdes, Bedtools, Mafft, Barrnap.

 (2) QualityCheck
 Check quality of sequencing data by FastQC.
 Dependent on FastQC.

 (3) QualityFilter
 Quality control of sequencing data by Trimmomatic.